Microneedling and Vitamin C – what's the deal?

 Share

 Vitamin C is a popular skincare ingredient, but it should be used cautiously in conjunction with microneedling.
 After a treatment, the skin barrier is temporarily weakened and more permeable.
-Applying strong vitamin C products too early can therefore cause stinging, redness, and irritation.
-Proper timing and the right formulation are crucial.
+Applying strong vitamin C products too soon can therefore cause stinging, redness, and irritation.
+Proper timing and formulation are crucial.

 Quick Answer